 (3) In accordance with section 4730.38 of the Revised Code, physician-delegated prescriptive authority for physician assistants and proposed changes to the physician assistant formulary the board adopts pursuant to division (A)(1) of section 4730.39 of the Revised Code;

-(4) Application procedures and forms for certificates to practice as a physician assistant, physician supervisory plans, and supervision agreements;
+(4) Application procedures and forms for a license to practice as a physician assistant;

-(5) Fees required by this chapter for issuance and renewal of certificates to practice as a physician assistant;
+(5) Fees required by this chapter for issuance and renewal of a license to practice as a physician assistant;

-(B) In addition to the matters that are required to be reviewed under division (A) of this section, the committee may review, and may submit to the board recommendations concerning, either or both of the following:
+(B) In addition to the matters that are required to be reviewed under division (A) of this section, the committee may review, and may submit to the board recommendations concerning

-(1) Quality assurance activities to be performed by a supervising physician and physician assistant under a quality assurance system established pursuant to division (F) of section 4730.21 of the Revised Code;
+quality assurance activities to be performed by a supervising physician and physician assistant under a quality assurance system established pursuant to division (F) of section 4730.21 of the Revised Code

 (C) The board shall take into consideration all recommendations submitted by the committee.
 Not later than ninety days after receiving a recommendation from the committee, the board shall approve or disapprove the recommendation and notify the committee of its decision.
 If a recommendation is disapproved, the board shall inform the committee of its reasons for making that decision.
 The committee may resubmit the recommendation after addressing the concerns expressed by the board and modifying the disapproved recommendation accordingly.
 Not later than ninety days after receiving a resubmitted recommendation, the board shall approve or disapprove the recommendation.
 There is no limit on the number of times the committee may resubmit a recommendation for consideration by the board.